 The Queensborough Cannabis Co. may have been the last cannabis store to get city hall’s approval, but it’s the first to open in New West.

 While the federal Cannabis Act has permitted the sale of cannabis in Canada since October 2018, applicants have been slowly making their way through the various steps required before the doors open.
-The Queensborough Cannabis Co., whose application was approved by city council in October 2019, opened on July 2.
+The Queensborough Cannabis Co., whose application was approved by city council in October 2019, is opening today.

-With “so many people” knocking on the door and coming by in search of product, owner Calvin Basran said the Queensborough Cannabis Co. thought a soft opening was the way to go.
-The store’s grand opening, taking place on Saturday, July 11, will include a contest and prize package giveaways for the first 50 customers.
+With “so many people” knocking on the door and coming by in search of product, Basran said the Queensborough Cannabis Co. thought a soft opening was the way to go.

-Basran said the soft opening helped prepared the staff for the volume of customers the Queensborough Cannabis Co. anticipates.
+A soft opening, said Basran, will help prepare staff for the volume of customers the Queensborough Cannabis Co. anticipates.

 “I am expecting that it is going to be very busy,” he said.
 “We are already getting people from all over the place – all of New West, there’s customers that are travelling down here.
 There are customers from Burnaby, Richmond, Surrey, Delta.
 There’s nothing in Burnaby.
 There’s nothing in Richmond.
 There’s nothing in South Delta/Surrey.
 There’s nothing out there.”